 - Baker's Scale

-- Day 2: Stir the mixture, clean the inside rim of the jar, cover and let rest at room temperature for 24 hours.
+- Day 2: Stir the starter, cover the jar loosely and let it rest for 24 hours.